Miscellaneous

 act push -W .github/workflows/ci.yml

 branch.
-It checks out the code, installs dependencies using pnpm
+It checks out the code, installs dependencies using pnpm, checks the

 code formatting, lints the code, runs tests, and then runs the action with a